metaDAOproject/JTD-docs/docs/mechanics/futarchy.md

 in predicting elections.[^4]<sup>,</sup>[^5]
 - Commodities futures markets outperform government forecasts in predicting weather.[^6]
-- Companies like Google and HP have successfully used prediction markets to forecast launch dates, printer sales, and new office openings.[^7]<sup>,</sup>[^8]
+- Companies like Google and HP have used prediction markets to succesfully forecast things like launch dates, printer sales, and the dates of new office openings.[^7]<sup>,</sup>[^8]
-- And famously, while it took the government 2 months to identify the Morton-Thiakol O-Rings as the root cause of the Challenger crash, the markets had priced it so in Morton-Thiakol's share price within 14 minutes.
+- Famously, while it took the US government more than 5 months to identify the Morton-Thiakol O-Rings as the root cause of the Challenger crash, the markets had priced it so in Morton-Thiakol's share price within 14 minutes.[^9]

 ## Drawbacks

 One of the largest drawbacks of markets is [Keynesian beauty contests](https://en.wikipedia.org/wiki/Keynesian_beauty_contest).
 In other words, sometimes investors buy what they think others will buy, not what they think the fundamentals support.
-This is especially evident in crypto markets because many tokens are [reflexively priced](https://www.epsilonmgmt.com/blog/reflexivity/), and have no fundamentals.
+This is especially evident in crypto markets where many tokens are [reflexively priced](https://www.epsilonmgmt.com/blog/reflexivity/), and have no fundamentals.

 However, there are two counter-points to consider.

 For one, what we're searching for is not the Platonic ideal of a governance system, but merely one that is better than the others.
-Empirically and theoretically, markets appear to be better than other mechanisms of aggregating information.
+Empirically and theoretically, markets appear to be better than other prediction mechanisms.

 Secondly, people tend to underestimate the rationality of markets because of the [frequency illusion](https://en.wikipedia.org/wiki/Frequency_illusion).
 Normal market conditions are boring and receive little media coverage.
 Periods of irrationality, such as the [GameStop short squeeze](https://en.wikipedia.org/wiki/GameStop_short_squeeze) receive lots of publicity.
-As crypto markets mature, we believe that they will look more like the mature and relatively rational bond and equity markets.
+So even though markets are rational most of the time, people only see the irrational moments.

 ----